 “When ZAP needs a pilot, I’ll be there.”
 Lucille ushered Charlie and Dakshi into different elevators.

 Lucille’s own elevator descended into Zephyr-Blue’s hangar.
-While other Zephyrs were staffed with pilots, co-pilots, mechanics, technicians, and medical-personnel, Zephyr-Blue was all her own.
-She’d worked with mechanics to build it a pair of legs to match its arms.
+While other Zephyrs were staffed with pilots, co-pilots, mechanics, technicians, and medical-personnel, Zephyr-Blue was all her own, and she participated in building it a pair of legs to match its arms.
 She crossed a catwalk to ZAB and climbed into her cockpit.
 Hundreds of roaring robots launched from surrounding hangars, and when Lucille flipped a switch, Zephyr-Blue joined them flying on columns of steam fired from its feet.

 Lucille floated far above the moon between Charlie and Dakshi’s teams in the yellow and green Zephyrs respectively.
 Descending, hundreds of Zephyrs of various colors maneuvered to build a giant human chest with Charlie and Dakshi at the shoulders.
 Lucille descended and wrapped her robot’s arms and legs around the muscular neck, and Zephyr-Blue’s whole body contorted to become a crude head.
 When Dakshi pulled a lever, the combined chest brushed lunar dust with its left arm.
 “Left arm, check.”

 Charlie turned a dial to clench the combined chest’s right hand.
 “Right arm, check.
 Where are our abdominals?
 Where’s Zephyr-Purple?”